martinjurco/skoleni/README.md

 This is a example repository for try rebase and merge

-- author: Ondrej Sika <ondrej@ondrejsika.com> je borec
+- author: Ondrej Sika <ondrej@ondrejsika.com> je borec nejvetsi